 The schools, practices, and beliefs are so manifold that prominent Hinduism scholar Klaus Klostermaier once wrote:

 For thousands of years India has been a veritable laboratory of religion: everything imaginable seems to have been tried out, and nothing ever completely rejected.

 Now, what if macOS seems unwilling to completely reject and close an application?
 Here are a few approaches to try:

-How to Force Quit Applications on macOS
+How to Force Stop Applications on a Mac with macOS